Top 9+ Known Body Parts Starting With the Letter K

 1. Structure and Function:

-See also X Marks the Spot: 3 Unveiling Body Parts That Start With X
+See also Exploring the Alphabet: 19+ Body Parts That Start With O

 The knee joint is a hinge joint that connects the thigh bone (femur) to the shin bone (tibia).
 It also involves the kneecap (patella) and the fibula, a smaller bone in the lower leg.
 This complex structure allows for both flexion (bending) and extension (straightening) of the leg.